 It is also important to consider the guardianship of your children in your will.

 An initial free discussion is available to assess your situation and advise you generally on what action you should be taking.

-If you would like to discuss your situation then please contact Samantha Moore by email or telephone her on 01202 551863.
+If you would like to discuss your situation then please contact Clare Cherry by email or telephone her on 01202 551863.